fuhui14/SWEN90017-2024-TAP/README.md

 ## Project Overview

-### Project Goal
+### Introduction
-This project aims to build a transcription platform in a local environment based on OpenAI's Whisper software.
+This project aims to develop a transcription platform that operates in a local environment using OpenAI's Whisper software.
+The platform is designed for a team working within a secure local area network (LAN), allowing team members to upload audio files for transcription without the need for user login.

-​The platform has two main components:
+### Key Components
+#### 1. Web Interface

-1.  **Web Interface**: A simple web interface that allows users to upload audio files to a local machine to execute the transcription software.
+- **File Upload**: A simple web interface enables users to upload audio files directly to the local machine.
+- **User Simplicity**: No login is required, making the process straightforward for team members.
+- **Email Input**: Users can provide an email address to receive the transcription once it's completed.

+#### 2. Local Machine Execution
-2.  **Local Machine Execution**: The local machine processes the uploaded audio files and generates readable transcriptions, identifying different speakers.
+- **Transcription Software**: The local machine runs OpenAI's Whisper software to transcribe the uploaded audio files.

-​The web platform is designed to be simple and does not require a login, as it will be used within a team in a local network.

-### Core Functionality

-### Ideal Functionality

-## Repository Information
+- **Speaker Identification**: The transcription process includes diarisation to identify different speakers within the audio.
+- **Output Format**: The primary output is a readable text file (.txt) that captures the transcription with identified speakers and timing.

-### Purpose
+### Deployment & Performance

-This repository serves as a platform for students to participate in an engineering project that involves the development of a sophisticated and technologically advanced software application.
+- **Secure LAN**: The platform is deployed within a secure local area network to ensure data privacy.
+- **Hardware Requirements**: The system can run on a Raspberry Pi 5.
+- **Scalability**: The platform can handle the transcription of multiple files concurrently.

 ### About the Project Team